Rhine Falls: impressive waterfall in Switzerland, surrounded by nature and green mountains

 • Pose next to the Freddie Mercury statue in Montreux

-Day 1: Zurich - Lucerne - Interlaken
+Tag 1: Zurich - Lucerne - Interlaken

-Leave Zurich first thing in the morning, head to Lucerne and spend a few hours exploring the city.
-Walk across the Kapellbrücke, take a stroll through the old town, hang out by the lake or visit the Glacier Garden.
-Leave for Interlaken around lunchtime.
+Leave Zurich early in the morning, head to Lucerne, and spend a few hours exploring the city.
+Stroll across the Chapel Bridge, wander through the old town, relax by the lake, or visit the Glacier Garden.
+Continue to Interlaken around lunchtime.

-This panoramic journey leads past eight lakes, rides through six different cantons (the Swiss version of states), crosses three mountain passes and connects two language regions.
-Today’s leg between Lucerne and Interlaken is run by Zentralbahn and takes just under two hours.
+This panoramic route passes eight lakes, travels through six different cantons, crosses three mountain passes, and connects two language regions.
+Today's segment between Lucerne and Interlaken is operated by the Zentralbahn and takes just under two hours.

 Zentralbahn SchweizZentralbahn Fahrt durch Bergpanorama (Foto: MySwitzerland)